 If communities in struggle call for solidarity from people in diverse locations with whom they seek political alignment and from whom they seek political support, powerful states have also been known to invoke solidarity: calling for or lamenting the failure of "European solidarity between member states" in "managing the refugee crisis"; or seeking to justify the offloading of "care functions" of the state onto civil society or onto particular social groups charged with social reproduction.
-At the same time that states call for solidarity when it is directed toward them, they criminalise solidarity when it is directed toward to that only people, not states, can stand in relations of solidarity, and solidarity is not a crime!
+At the same time that states call for solidarity when it is directed toward them, they criminalise solidarity when it is directed toward groups of people they systematically oppress.
+We contend that only people, not states, can stand in relations of solidarity, and solidarity is not a crime!